microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

     ![Additional Details](./assets/EditINstructionsPrompt.png)

-You've just sucessfully added additional functionality to your agent to handle extracting warranty claim details using an AI Prompt.
+You've just successfully added additional functionality to your agent to handle extracting warranty claim details using an AI Prompt.
 Now, we'll see how to improve this warranty claim review process by adding in an approval process.

 ===